- Tourists in Canada should buy health insurance as they are not covered by the country's free public healthcare system

 2. Super Visa insurance

-This insurance policy is designed for parents and grandparents of Canadian citizens or permanent residents who are applying for a Super Visa.
+This travel insurance for Canada visitors is designed for parents and grandparents of Canadian citizens or permanent residents who are applying for a Super Visa.
 Super Visa insurance must be purchased for at least one year with a minimum coverage amount of $100,000.

 What happens if a tourist gets sick in Canada?

 If a tourist gets sick in Canada, the Canadian government will not cover any expenses for hospitalization, medication, or other medical services.
-Tourists in Canada who do not have visitor insurance will be liable to pay any medical expenses out of their own pockets.
+Tourists in Canada who do not have visitor coverage will be liable to pay any medical expenses out of their own pockets.
+To avoid this situation, tourists can get Visitors to Canada insurance before their arrival.

 Can I see a doctor in Canada as a tourist?

-Yes, you can see a doctor in Canada as a tourist, but you will need to pay for the consultation and any related medical services out-of-pocket unless you have visitor health insurance.
-It is advisable to have health insurance for visitors to avoid high medical expenses during your stay.
+Yes, you can see a doctor in Canada as a tourist, but you will pay out-of-pocket for all services unless you have visitor health insurance.
+Given the costs involved, visitor health insurance is highly recommended for financial protection.

 How much does a hospital visit cost for tourists in Canada?